FTAndy/stand-up-wiki-client-nextjs/README.md

 Standup Wiki is a unique web platform dedicated to standup comedy enthusiasts.
 It aggregates a comprehensive collection of standup comedians and their specials, offering a singular destination for fans to explore, watch, and engage with content.
 This project aims to fill the gap in the market where no existing platform provides a vertical focus exclusively on standup comedy.

+## Live Website

+Experience Standup Wiki live at [www.standupwiki.com](https://www.standupwiki.com).
+Explore your favorite standup comedians and specials, and engage with a community of fellow comedy enthusiasts.

 ### Why Standup Wiki?

 - **Centralized Hub:** Unlike official platforms like Comedy Central, Netflix, and HBO, which are limited to their in-house content, Standup Wiki encompasses a wide range of comedians and specials.